Your preferences have been updated.

 Don’t forget to contact your credit card provider prior to departure and advise them of your travel plans.
 Otherwise, overseas charges may be questioned or denied.

-Aruba is a virtual nirvana for shoppers, with a greater selection of international brand name products than anywhere else in the Caribbean or South America, and prices that are 10% - 35% lower than in the United States!
+Aruba is a virtual nirvana for shoppers, with a greater selection of international brand name products than anywhere else in the Caribbean or South America.

 If you’re traveling with US Dollars, Aruba currency exchange will not be necessary; however, you may receive Aruba currency as change when paying with US Dollars.
 This is not a problem, simply spend the Aruba money first and take the remainder of your US Dollars home.
 You will always be aware of what you’re spending because the Aruba currency exchange rate is fixed and easy to calculate.